silv3rarr0w/silv3rarr0w.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year graduate student from School of Chemistry & Materials Science， [Northwest University (China)](https://english.nwu.edu.cn/), majoring in materials and chemical industry.
+I am a postgraduate student from School of Chemistry & Materials Science， [Northwest University (China)](https://english.nwu.edu.cn/), majoring in materials and chemical industry.

 In the past year, I cooperated with School of Microelectronics in [Xidian University](https://en.xidian.edu.cn/) and focused on silicon-based semiconductor photoelectrocatalytic materials.
-I hope my doctoral research will focus on semiconductor devices and solar cells.<br>
+I hope my doctoral research will focus on semiconductor photoelectric materials such as solar cells.<br>

 Overview
 ======